yuvrajbains/Sentiment_Analysis_Of_Product_Reviews/README.md

 The dataset used in this project consists of product reviews from Sephora.
 The dataset includes the following columns:
 - `review`: The text of the product review.
 - `rating`: The rating given by the user (1-5).
-- `cleaned_text`: The cleaned text after preprocessing.

 The dataset can be found on kaggle: https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews

 The python file is included in the main.
-Outputs are included in a separate folder named outputs.
+Outputs are included in separate files.

+## Results
+Logistic Regression Accuracy: 0.88 or 88%
+Naive Bayes Accuracy: 0.84 or 84%

+## Future Improvements
+Data Augmentation: Increase the number of Neutral sentiment samples for better model learning.
+Advanced Algorithms: Experiment with more complex models (e.g., XGBoost, neural networks).
+Hyperparameter Tuning: Optimize model parameters for better overall performance.
+Enhanced Feature Engineering: Consider using embeddings (Word2Vec, BERT) for improved text representation.